Why hire a RISD intern?

 Where can I find student and alumni portfolios?

-Search RISD Portfolios, an extraordinary showcase of creative work across all disciplines.
-View portfolios by major and reach out directly to RISD students.
+Find RISD portfolios on the Behance network, an extraordinary showcase of creative work across all disciplines.
+View portfolios by industry and reach out directly to RISD students.

 Does RISD host an internship and/or career fair?